GrowthStrategyProduct-Market FitMeasurement

 3. Shift Your Acquisition Mix

 Where are your most engaged users coming from?
-If organic signups have a 50% PMF score but paid ads have 20%, your acquisition channels are diluting your overall PMF.
+If, hypothetically, organic signups score 50% and paid ads score 20%, then some of your acquisition is bringing in people the product does not suit, and your blended number hides it.

 4. Simplify Onboarding